Austin’s Arts, Culture, Music and Entertainment

 In 2015, Austin became the first city in the United States to receive a City of Media Arts designation from UNESCO.
 The honor underscores Austin’s reputation as an innovative global city at the intersection of art, music, film, gaming and multidisciplinary digital experiences.

-Festivals such as South by Southwest (SXSW), Austin City Limits Music Festival (ACL Fest) and the Fusebox Festival have made Austin a premier cultural destination.
+Festivals such as South by Southwest (SXSW), Austin City Limits Music Festival (ACL Fest) and the Fusebox Festival have made Austin a premier destination for creatives and culture-seekers from around the world.

 As a member of the UNESCO Creative Cities Network, Austin works individually and in partnership with other UNESCO cities to promote creativity and the integration of culture into urban development plans.
 Through the designation, Austin artists are given opportunities to exhibit locally and participate in international cultural exchange programs with other UNESCO Creative Cities.